ariellouise/Cupcake-Recipes/README.md

 # Cupcake::Recipes::CLI

-Welcome to your new gem!
-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/Cupcake/Recipes/CLI`.
-To experiment with that code, run `bin/console` for an interactive prompt.

-TODO: Delete this and the text above, and describe your gem
+Welcome to my project.
+The purpose of this application is to be able to quickly pull up a list of cupcake recipes from Tasty.co and then select a recipe to see the details of it.
+This is just a standard and quick application to show you one of the many ways you can perform a CLI in Ruby for the Ruby final project assigned by Flatiron.

 ## Installation